coleifer/peewee/docs/peewee/database.rst

 ``QueryEvent`` is a named tuple with ``sql``, ``params``, ``duration`` (in seconds, including connection or cursor acquisition), and ``exception``, which is ``None`` on success.
-Hooks observe, they cannot modify the query, and an exception raised by a hook propagates to the caller.
+Hooks observe the query and cannot modify it.
+An exception raised by a hook propagates to the caller.
 Do not mutate ``params``.
 When the list is empty no timing is performed, so idle overhead is a single attribute check.